peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 First the builder, uses the methods required to create the standard hierarchy of layouts and widgets.

+- addWidget(child) # Add a widget into a parent layout
 - addLayout(child) # Add a sub-layout to parent layout
 - setLayout(child) # Set the layout for a parent widget
-- addWidget(child) # Add a widget into a parent layout

-For each line of input, the builder calls these methods speculatively, and stops at the first one that works.
+For each line of input, the builder calls these methods speculatively on the parent object, and stops at the first one that works.
 (Doesn't raise an exception)

 If none of the above worked, the builder then tries a few more methods speculatively, and again stops at the first one that works.
 These are intended